Edward Elisha Phelps: Military service

-On the breaking out of the War of the Rebellion, his services were early sought by his native State, in securing proper persons to act as medical officers for the volunteer regiments sent out by the State.
+On the breaking out of the American Civil War, his services were early sought by his native State, in securing proper persons to act as medical officers for the volunteer regiments sent out by the State.
 He was a member of the State Board of Examiners of Surgeons during the war.

 In the fall of 1861 he went to Washington, and presented himself for examination and appointment as Surgeon in the United States Army.
-He received an appointment, and served on the staff of the Commander of the First Brigade of Vermont Volunteers during the winter of '61-2, and nearly or quite through the Peninsular Campaign in the spring and summer of '62.
+He received an appointment, and served on the staff of the Commander of the First Brigade of Vermont Volunteers during the winter of 1861-1862, and nearly or quite through the Peninsular Campaign in the spring and summer of 1862.

 Impaired health compelled his return to Vermont, where he was appointed to the medical charge (Brigadier Surgeon) of the Camp and the Military Hospital at Brattleboro.
 This hospital was built up under his own most careful and persistent attention, and it became one of the most perfectly arranged economically conducted hospitals in the country.

 The large percent of recoveries in it, due to the skill with which he administered it, combined with its healthful situation, gave it and him great and well deserved credit.
 Near the close o the war he was transferred to a hospital in Kentucky, from which he returned to his home and his practice in Windsor, when his country no longer needed his services.